tronprotocol/event-plugin/README.md

           topic = "contractlog"
         }
     ]

+    filter = {
+       fromblock = "" // the value could be "", "earliest" or a specified block number as the beginning of the queried range toblock = "" // the value could be "", "latest" or a specified block number as end of the queried range contractAddress = [
+           "" // contract address you want to subscribe, if it's set to "", you will receive contract logs/events with any contract address.
+       ]

+       contractTopic = [
+           "" // contract topic you want to subscribe, if it's set to "", you will receive contract logs/events with any contract topic.
+       ]
     }
+}

 ```
  * **path**: is the absolute path of "plugin-kafka-1.0.0.zip"
  * **server**: Kafka server address
  * **topics**: each event type maps to one Kafka topic, we support four event types subscribing, block, transaction, contractlog and contractevent.
+ * **dbconfig**: db configuration information for mongodb, if using kafka, delete this one; if using Mongodb, add like that dbname|username|password
  * **triggerName**: the trigger type, the value can't be modified.
  * **enable**: plugin can receive nothing if the value is false.
  * **topic**: the value is the kafka topic to receive events.
 Make sure it has been created and Kafka process is running
+ * **filter**: filter condition for process trigger.
  **note**: if the server is not 127.0.0.1, pls set some properties in config/server.properties file
            remove comment and set listeners=PLAINTEXT://:9092
            remove comment and set advertised.listeners to PLAINTEXT://host_ip:9092